viaacode/kranten_import/readme.md

 ### forward-listener

-Takes a message from it's listen queues and copies it over to the reply queue.
-This is used when some worker places messages on a queue that are intended for a service that is not listening on that queue.
+Takes a message from its listen queues and copies it over to the reply queue.
+This is used when some worker places messages on a queue which are intended for a service that is not listening on that queue.

-For instance both the jp2 generator and the zipper will signal that their actions have completed, but both of these are needed to figure out if a directory is ready to have it's mets file generated.
+For instance both the jp2 generator and the zipper will signal that their actions were completed, but both of these are needed to figure out if a directory is ready to have its mets file generated.

 ### clean-listener